This blog post contains affiliate links. If you purchase a product through my custom link, I will earn a commission at no extra cost to you. WIN!

 -socket extension

-Like most BMW’s the F30’s battery is located in the trunk on the right hand side.
+The battery is located in the trunk on the right hand side.

-Because the Genuine BMW battery is nearly the same specs as the one I’m replacing, we don’t need to do any additional coding.
-However, if you happen to buy one that its 80amp hours instead of 90, you’ll need to code that first before registering.
+There are a handful of tools that will allow you to do this at home.
+I’m using Carly For BMW, but BimmerCode or ProTool will work too.
+Because the Genuine BMW battery is nearly the same specs as the one I’m replacing, I didn’t need to do any additional coding.
+However, if you happen to buy one that is 80 amp hours instead of 90, you’ll need to code that first before registering.
+Just a note, the original battery was 90aH hours and the new battery is 92aH.
+According to the parts guy at the dealership, it’s close enough that I didn’t need to change anything.

 BATTERY MAINTENANCE